Healthy Homes Assessment Waipawa

 Heating Waipawa

-Waipawa rental properties need to have a stable heating source which can warm the living space to a minimum of 18degC even on the most coldest days of the year.
-This is the minimum temperature indoors that is recommended by the World Health Organisation for people’s physical well-being and mental well-being.
+Waipawa rental properties should have a permanent heating source which can warm the main or largest living space to a minimum of 18degC even on the coldest days of the year.
+This is the minimum indoor temperature suggested by the World Health Organisation for people’s physical well-being and mental wellbeing.

-The source of heating needs for it to be permanent (i.e. not portable) that is, at minimum 1.5 kW in heating capacity, and meet the minimum capacity for heating required to heat the living space in general.
-The Heating Assessment Tool can be used to determine if your current installed heater(s) are sufficient or if you’ll require to "top-up" by adding a second heater.
-Fires that are open and unflued heaters like small portable LPG bottle heaters aren’t considered to be acceptable heating options for The Healthy Homes Standard.
+The source of heating requirements that it be permanently fixed (i.e., not portable) that is, at minimum 1.5 Kilowatts in heating capacity, and meet the minimum required heating capacity in the living area.
+A Heating Assessment Tool can be used to determine whether the existing fixed heater(s) are adequate or if you’ll need to "top-up" by adding a second heater.
+Unflued combustion and open fire heaters such as small portable LPG bottle heaters aren’t considered acceptable heating options for the Healthy Homes Standard.

-If the heating you provide is an electric heater or heat pump, then it must be equipped with an thermostat.
-This will help make the heating more reliable and efficient.
-For most properties, larger fixed heating systems such as wood burners, heat pumps pellet burners, flued gas heaters are needed.
-In some instances, like small apartment buildings the smaller fixed electric heater could be enough.
+If the heating system you provide is electric heating (or heat pump), then it must be equipped with an thermostat.
+This will help make the heating more uniform and effective.
+For the majority of homes, bigger fixed heating devices such as wood burners, heat pumps, pellet burners or flued gas heaters will be required.
+In certain situations, such as small apartments, a smaller fixed electric heater could be enough.

-If the main living room already has a fixed heating source like a heat pump, then it might need an upgrade to be able to meet the standards.
-Certain kinds of heaters cannot be used to comply with the standard because they’re inefficient, unaffordable to operate and/or unsafe to run.
+If your living space already has a central heating source, like the heat pump, it may require a top up to make sure it meets the requirements.
+Certain kinds of heaters cannot be used to achieve the standard because they’re not effective, cost prohibitive to operate and/or unsafe to run.

 Ventilation Waipawa

-Each living space within a rental property must contain at minimum one open window or exterior door to provide natural ventilation.
-In addition, high moisture areas such as kitchens and bathrooms need to have an externally vented extractor fan to get rid of moisture.
+Each living space within the rental property should contain at minimum one open doors or windows to provide natural ventilation.
+In addition, high moisture areas such as kitchens and bathrooms need to have an externally vented extractor fan that can get rid of moisture.

-A ventilation quality is all about acknowledging the fact that dry air is easier to heat and a well ventilated rental property is less likely to be a victim of mould and damp.
+A ventilation quality is all about acknowledging it is that dry air will be easier to heat, and that a property that is well ventilated is less likely to grow damp and mould.

-Bedrooms, living spaces, dining rooms, and kitchens are considered to be liveable spaces.
-Connecting spaces such as the hallway are not considered liveable and don’t require an opening door or window.
+Bedrooms, living rooms, dining rooms, and kitchens are considered to be liveable spaces.
+Connecting spaces such as the hallways are not liveable , and thus are not require an opening door or window.

-Each window, door , or the skylight needs for them to be in a position open to the outside and remain set in an opening position in order to allow for fresh air circulation and ventilation.
+Every window, door or Skylight requirements for them to be in a position of opening to the outside and remain at an open angle in order to allow the circulation of fresh air and air flow.

-All kitchens and bathrooms, and every other room of your house that houses shower, bath or cooktop, or any other moisture generating item will need adequate extractor fans which are vented out to the outside.
-We offer a Healthy Homes Assessment service will make sure there is sufficient air circulation in every living space with the right extractor fan for areas that are high in moisture.
+All kitchens and bathrooms, as well as any other space in your home that has shower, bath or cooktop, or any other moisture generating item will need adequate extractor fans that are vented out to the outside.
+We offer a Healthy Homes Assessment service will ensure that there is sufficient air circulation in every living space with the right extractor fan in high moisture areas.

 building ventilation inspections